evilsocket/nerve/README.md

 nerve run new-agent
 ```

-🤖 Agents are simple YAML files that can use a set of built-in tools such as a bash shell, file system primitives [and many others](https://github.com/evilsocket/nerve/blob/main/docs/namespaces.md):
+🤖 Agents are simple YAML files that can use a set of built-in tools such as a bash shell, file system primitives [and others](https://github.com/evilsocket/nerve/blob/main/docs/namespaces.md):

 ```yaml
 # who